KarlaMonterrubioG/CompRisksVignettes/README.md

 A Docker image is provided to support our aim of creating reproducible research by packaging together the operating system, the system packages, the R binary, and the R packages used in our reports.
+Docker containers can be thought of as being similar to virtual machines and an image contains what is inside the virtual machine (such as installed software).
 We provide images for both AMD64 (Intel and AMD processors) and ARM64 (Apple silicon) architectures.
 The correct image should automatically be downloaded for your platform.

 **Instructions**

 If you have not done so already, [install Docker](https://www.docker.com).
+If you are using a Windows computer, you will most likely need support for Windows Subsystem for Linux 2 (WSL2) which requires BIOS-level hardware virtualisation support to be enabled in the BIOS settings.

-To use the Docker image, clone this repository and change into the directory.
+To use the Docker image, clone this repository and go into the directory.

 ``` bash
 $ git clone https://github.com/KarlaMonterrubioG/Competing_risks.git
 $ cd Competing_risks
 ```

-> **Note**: You may need to allocated more RAM to Docker if 8GB of RAM or less is allocated.
+> **Note**: You may need to allocate more RAM to Docker if 8GB of RAM or less is allocated.
 If you are using Docker Desktop, you can allocate more RAM in the settings panel (Settings > Resources > Advanced)